gfwyzxj/RoonAutomation/roon_display_control/README.md

 python3 display_control.py
 ```

-The script will run as a daemon process and check the playback status of the specified Roon zone every 2 seconds.
+The script will run as a daemon process and check the playback status of the specified Roon zone every second.
 If the status is not 'playing', the display will be turned off.
 Otherwise, the display will be turned on.

 ## Customization
 To change the target zone name, edit the following line in the display_control.py file: